gibbok/typescript-book/README.md

 npm install --save-dev @types/package-name or yarn add --dev @types/package-name.
 ```

 The fourth step is to migrate module by module with a bottom-up approach, following your Dependency Graph starting with the leaves.
 The idea is to start converting Modules that do not depend on other Modules.
-To visualize the dependency graphs, you can use the `madge` tool.
+To visualize the dependency graphs, you can use the "madge" tool.

 Good candidate modules for these initial conversions are utility functions and code related to external APIs or specifications.
 It is possible to automatically generate TypeScript type definitions from Swagger contracts, GraphQL or JSON schemas to be included in your project.